 Can I sign up for just a produce share or just a protein share?
 It is our mission to provide our members with the highest quality ingredients to make full meals.
 With that in mind, we ask that all members sign up for BOTH a Produce Share and a Protein Share, best sized for their family’s anticipated eating habits.
 Large families or those relying heavily on the farm for the majority of their food needs are welcome to sign up for multiple shares.

-If you are interested in signing up for just one option (either Produce or Protein), please email us indicating your choice and your name will be added to a waiting list.
-We prioritize waiting list members interested in either a large produce share (ie, vegetarian members) or a large protein share (ie. members that grow their own garden).
-It has been our experience that members fully invested in eating locally and committing to the share program are the ones that have the best experience with our MarketShare.
+If you are interested in signing up for a large share of just one option (either Produce or Protein), please email us indicating your choice and your name will be added to a waiting list.
+We prioritize waiting list members interested in either a large produce share (ie, vegetarian members) or a large protein share (ie. members that grow their own garden) because it has been our experience that members fully invested in eating locally and committing to the share program are the ones that have the best experience with our MarketShare.
 A small share of just produce or protein does not provide a substantial portion of one's diet, even for those living/cooking alone.